cc-d/ieddit/README.md

 To run the server simply run `python3 run.py` and it will spin up the local development server on `localhost:80`.

+The default admin username/password for the newly-created test-database is admin/admin

 #### Error monitoring

 ##### Sentry